-The other trend in youth rebellion was counter-cultural (Feixa & Porzio, 2004).
-In 1969, the journalist Jesús Torbado published La Europa de los jóvenes, a book dedicated to a description of European youth in the 1960s.
-Torbado is a journalist who had already defined himself in other articles as a defender of youth against the clichés and classifications which society customarily used to refer to them.
-His aim was to describe the reality and to make known the youth movements which were of such concern to adult society.
+The other trend in youth rebellion was counter-cultural (Feixa and Porzio 2005).
+In 1969, the journalist Jesús Torbado published La Europa de los jóvenes, a book dedicated to a description of European youth in the 1960s (Torbado 1969).
+Torbado was a journalist who had already defined himself in other articles as a defender of youth against the clichés and classifications which society customarily used to refer to them.
+His aim was to describe the reality and to make known the youth movements that were of such concern to adult society.
 La Europa de los jóvenes was the fruit of the author's first-hand experiences with the most representative youth groups of the time in European capital cities.
-There were three main prior assumptions: a) western societies, caught up in the progress of industrialisation and the new consumer society, were undergoing radical changes in their traditional forms of organisation and values; b) young people felt out of place, deprived of family and educational support; c) the majority of young people were totally apolitical.
+There were three main prior assumptions.
+First, western societies, caught up in the progress of industrialisation and the new consumer society, were undergoing radical changes in their traditional forms of organisation and values.
+Second, young people felt out of place, deprived of family and educational support, and, third, the majority of young people were totally apolitical.
 For Torbado, adult society, institutions and families were those guilty of the acts of hooliganism which they attributed to young people, who, moreover, were confused with those he calls "adolescents".
 Young people were responsible human beings who studied or worked.
 Those guilty of misbehaviour were those he defines as adolescents.
 European youth cultures are described from a positive perspective, with emphasis placed on the creativity which young people displayed in their words and acts.
 He says that when the hippy or beatnik lifestyles arrived in Spain, they were stripped of their substance.
-Everything that was avant-garde about hippies in the United States, for example, became mere fashion: "The new youth trends have indeed come to Spain, but only the more laughable aspects are left and the element of seriousness which they contain has gone by the board (...)
+Everything that was avant-garde about hippies in the United States, for example, became mere fashion:

+The new youth trends have indeed come to Spain, but only the more laughable aspects are left and the element of seriousness which they contain has gone by the board ...
 The rebels are not the trendy millionaires who drive 850 coupés, the fake hippies, the well-healed young gentlemen with long hair, the sophisticated musicians or the girls in miniskirts.
-All of these are part of the new bourgeoisie, much more traditionalist than is claimed (...)
-Who are the young people who actually live in their time, i.e. in 1968, who discuss new ideas, put them into practice or reject them, who live in the real world far from appearances which are more sophisticated than philosophical, more formal than fundamental? (...)
-Spain's real new generation is at university, in the factories or in the fields; in other words, it works and does flaunt itself" (Torbado, 1969: 159-160).
+All of these are part of the new bourgeoisie, much more traditionalist than is claimed ...
+Who are the young people who actually live in their time, i.e. in 1968, who discuss new ideas, put them into practice or reject them, who live in the real world far from appearances which are more sophisticated than philosophical, more formal than fundamental? ...
+Spain's real new generation is at university, in the factories or in the fields; in other words, it works and does flaunt itself.
+(Torbado 1969: 159-60)

-The final years of the Franco regime saw a dual trend among young people (Colomer, 1987).
-On the one hand, the new generations became politicised, swelling the ranks of the republican parties' youth sections (socialist, communist, nationalist and christian-democrat youth), new-style, more radical formations (young red guards, etc.) and even terrorist groups (ETA, FRAP).
-The death sentences passed on some young militants (such as ETA members and Salvador Antich) acted as a spur to these movements.
-On the other, social work of a voluntary and co-operative nature in local communities became institutionalised, usually sponsored by the youth committees of residents' associations, parish assemblies or underground trade unions, thus foreshadowing the "street work" that would develop with the advent of democracy: the struggle for better living conditions alongside the more marginalised young people became a fight for democracy (Reguant & Castillejo, 1976).
+The final years of the Franco regime saw a dual trend among young people (Colomer 1987).
+On the one hand, the new generations became politicised, swelling the ranks of the republican parties' youth sections (socialist, communist, nationalist and Christian Democrat youth), new-style, more radical formations (such as the Young Red Guard of Spain) and even terrorist groups (ETA, FRAP).
+The death sentences imposed on some young militants (such as ETA members and Salvador Antich) acted as a spur to these movements.
+On the other hand, social work of a voluntary and co-operative nature in local communities became institutionalised, usually sponsored by the youth committees of residents' associations, parish assemblies or underground trade unions, thus foreshadowing the "street work" that would develop with the advent of democracy: the struggle for better living conditions alongside the more marginalised young people became a fight for democracy (Reguant and Castillejo 1976).

-4. The democratic transition
+The democratic transition